 - Switch to paperless billing and prevent junk mail.
 Most households receive over 1,000 pieces of junk mail annually, not including bills.
 Do the planet and yourself a favor: switch all your bills to digital, and opt out of all that annoying junk mail, here’s how.

 - Recycle...more.
 On average, we all recycle less than a third of the waste we produce.
 That leaves a lot of room for improvement—we can all do better.
 Not sure where to start?
-Here are 41 things you probably didn’t know you could recycle.
+Here are 5 ways to recycle fallen leaves naturally.

 - Fix that leaky faucet.
 Did you know a single leaky faucet can waste over 1,000 gallons of water a year?